cloudqubes/ootc-documentation/source/adminguide/storage.rst

 How to Snapshot a Volume
 ~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the CloudStack UI as a user or administrator.
+Log in to the OOTC UI as a user or administrator.

 #.
 In the left navigation bar, click Storage.